 - 5. Adjust how you think about yourself

 You can get pleasure from your new behaviour if it lines up with what you believe about yourself.
-As Aristotle said, “We are what we repeatedly do.”
 By seeing yourself as the kind of person who does your new behaviour, it becomes part of your identity.
-For instance, if someone in your team beginning a management role begins to recognise themselves as a leader, this change in self-identity can become really positive for helping them act in the way they want to.
+For instance, recognising yourself as a leader if you’ve begun a management role can help you to act in the way you want to.

 - 6. Change how you think about failure

 Do you give yourself a break if you mess up?
-If you do, that’s great because those who are more self-compassionate are more likely to achieve their goals in the long term.5 If you are less self-critical, you’re more likely to pick yourself up and carry on after a slip up.
+If you do, that’s great because people who have more self-compassion are better able to cope with setbacks and regulate their goals.
+If you’re less self-critical, you’re more likely to pick yourself up and carry on after a slip up.
 It’s also important to remember that failure can be one of our best opportunities to learn and improve.